Hey there, thanks for stopping by!

 We want to take you through a step-by-step process.
 Trust me; it’s going to be a breeze after this.

-Let’s start off with mapping back Bounce Reason and Bounce Date to CRM.
+For Custom Fields let’s start off with mapping back Bounce Reason and Bounce Date to CRM.

 You can do this in Step 4 as Text Field Typed and Date Type using an existing field.